M-uch/IAC_RISCV32I_Team_23/F1_Test/README.md

 # Testing the F1 Program

-## You can simulate the CPU and run the F1 program using the following steps.
+## You can simulate the CPU and run the F1 program following these steps.

 1. Connect Vbuddy to WSL and ensure that the correct [USB Port](vbuddy.cfg) is written into the config file (typically /dev/ttyUSB0)